 Of course Norie, like all cats, loves the red light!
-Which she plays with at night but only btriefly.
+Which she occassionally plays with at night but only briefly.
 When she gets tired she lies down and watches “the light show.”

 There is just something about a box, a drawer, or even a reusable cloth grocery bag, that causes her “inner kitten” to be freed.
 She can hide, stay warm, pounce on unsuspecting victims, and even nap in one.

 There is a problem with cloth grocery bags.
 When the “cat gets out of the bag” literally they can get caught on the handles.
-Please cut the handles off of the cloth bags.
-Once after taking a nap in one, Norie came out with through a handle which caught around her neck.
+Please cut the handles off of the cloth bag for your cat before she plays with it.
+Once after taking a nap in one, Norie came out through a handle which caught around her neck.
 The bag followed her as she bolted trying to escape it.
 I caught her and released her.
 She was really terrified.

 Feathered toys from long fingered gloves to fake birds, or other such creatures may amuse her.
 However, those feathers eventually come loose and she ends up looking like the proverbial “cat who swallowed/ate the canary,” with feathers everywhere.
-Plumed objects are only fun to play with for a while, and only if our human plays with us.
+Plumed objects are only fun to play with for a while, and only if you are involved with the playing.